Dynamics of Taxi-like Logistics Systems: Theory and Microscopic Simulations: Theoretical Modelling and Analysis

 It is useful to first look at the simple model of a single node with fixed probabilities $g$ and $l$, where for each time step $g$ is the probability of generating a $\mathcal G$ agent, while $l$ is the probability of generating an $\mathcal L$ agent.
 The latter is equivalent to removing a $\mathcal G$ agent at the node if and only if there is one present, since a $\mathcal G$ agent and an $\mathcal L$ agent annihilate each other.
 We also assume that agents of type $\mathcal G$ can accumulate at the node, while agents of type $\mathcal L$ do not; thus if an $\mathcal L$ agent is generated at the node with no $\mathcal G$ agents present, this $\mathcal L$ agent will be removed at the end of the time step.
 This corresponds to the case that in the full network, $\mathcal G$ agents do not move, while $\mathcal L$ agents roams in the network with some policy matrix.

-One should also note that given our system is discrete in time domain, both $g$ and $l$ (as well as $g_i$ and $l_i$ in the rest of this paper) are the average number of agents of $\mathcal G$ and $\mathcal L$ generated in $\Delta t$, where $\Delta t$ is the time interval between consecutive time steps.
+One should also note that given our system is discrete in the time domain, both $g$ and $l$ (as well as $g_i$ and $l_i$ in the rest of this paper) are the average number of agents of $\mathcal G$ and $\mathcal L$ generated in $\Delta t$, where $\Delta t$ is the time interval between consecutive time steps.
 Thus $g$ and $l$ scale with $\Delta t$, and there is thus no constraint that $g$ and $l$ cannot be larger than $1$.
 For $g>1$ or $l>1$, implementations in numerical simulations can also be carried out straightforwardly by rescaling $\Delta t$, while keeping the physically relevant probability densities $g/\Delta t, l/\Delta t$ constant.
 Alternatively, for small systems one can employ the Gillespie algorithm\cite{gillespie1977exact} to simulate the continuous-time Markov chain directly.
+For convenience, the notation used in this section is summarized in Table.~\ref{tt}.